Chernobyl Nuclear Power Plant drone strike: Strike and responsibility

-Ukraine had been attacked that night by Russian forces with 133 Shahed drones, 73 of which were shot down, according to the Ukrainian Air Force.
-British colonel Hamish de Bretton-Gordon wrote for The Daily Telegraph that there did not appear to be any viable military targets in the vicinity of Reactor 4 and that, "from what we know", Shahed drones were highly accurate in their attacks.
+Barbara Wiaderek and five other researchers stated that Ukraine's allegations against Russia were supported by the broader military context, as the strike took place during intensified Russian drone activity in northern Ukraine.
+Ukraine had been attacked that same night by Russian forces with 133 Shahed drones, 73 of which were shot down, according to the Ukrainian Air Force.
+British colonel Hamish de Bretton-Gordon wrote for The Daily Telegraph that there did not appear to be any viable military targets in the vicinity of Reactor 4, adding that Shahed drones were highly accurate "from what we know" of them.
 He stated that although the drone strike could have been deliberately aimed, it was impossible to be sure due to the attack with over 100 drones that night.
+According to The New York Times, citing analysis by the British consulting company McKenzie Intelligence Services, the use of a guidance system with preset coordinates of their target by Shahed drones indicated "the almost certain deliberate targeting" of the nuclear power plant by the Russian military.